snonux/gemtexter/README.md

 ### Templating

 Since version `2.0.0`, Gemtexter supports templating.
 A template file name must have the suffix `gmi.tpl`.
 A template must be put into the same directory as the Gemtext `.gmi` file to be generated.
 Gemtexter will generate a Gemtext file `index.gmi` from a given template `index.gmi.tpl`.
-All lines starting with `<< ` will be evaluated as Bash code and the output will be written into the resulting Gemtext file.
+All lines starting with `<< ` will be evaluated as a single line of Bash code and the output will be written into the resulting Gemtext file.
+A `<<<` and `>>>` encloses a multiline template.

 For example, the template `index.gmi.tpl`: